FitzwilliamMuseum/egyptiancoffins/index.md

 </div>
 </div>

-This website presents the results of the Fitzwilliam Museum's cutting-edge interdisciplinary research into its internationally significant collection of more than 200 ancient Egyptian coffins and coffin fragments.

 Since 2014, the Fitzwilliam Museum has been conducting cutting-edge interdisciplinary research into its collection of more than 200 ancient Egyptian coffins and coffin fragments.
 Bringing together a team of Egyptologists, conservators, a pigment analyst,